 The Interface for the FROGBEAR Database of Religious Sites in East Asia

-The FROGBEAR Database interface is a developing project that aims to act as a proof of concept for a larger implementation that could eventually benefit the research community as a whole.
+The FROGBEAR Database interface is a project that acts as a proof of concept for a larger implementation that could eventually benefit the research community as a whole.
 New features introduced to this new interface can help create a more user-friendly platform to allow users to navigate and interact with the data in a flexible and meaningful way based on their search goals and needs.

 The first phase of the new interface development is completed with a custom WordPress plugin using UBC Open Collection API to access and display project-related data and metadata.
 Currently, only images and texts can be displayed on the new interface.
 Other types of data such as video, Excel spreadsheets, and PDFs, however, can be viewed by clicking on the associated records’ URIs or by visiting the records in the UBC Open Collection directly.